-• Guns, Firearms, or Other Permitted Weapons: In order to promote a safe and secure learning environment, GCCC prohibits the possession or use of weapons on compute and at off compute College sponsored activities.

-on campus and at off-campus College sponsored activities, other than as set forth below: o In accordance with the Kansas Personal and Family Protection Act, K.S.A.
+• Guns, Firearms, or Other Permitted Weapons: In order to promote a safe and secure learning environment, GCCC prohibits the possession or use of weapons on campus and at off-campus College sponsored activities, other than as set forth below: o In accordance with the Kansas Personal and Family Protection Act, K.S.A.
 75-7c01, et seq, and other applicable federal/state laws, it is permissible and will not be a violation of this policy for the:

 - i.
 Carrying of a concealed handgun on campus by legally qualified individuals, pursuant to Kansas law, and also in accordance with the concealed carry restrictions set forth below, - ii.
 Lawful carrying of a concealed handgun by an employee performing College duties at an off-campus activity, when in accordance with applicable laws/policies for such location, - iii.
-Lawful possession of a handgun within a personal/ non-College vehicle, - iv: Lawful possession of weapons.
+Lawful possession of a handgun within a personal/non-College vehicle, iv: Lawful possession of weapons.